AdobeDocs/commerce-admin.en/help/landing/home.md

 ## Magento Open Source code base

 Magento Open Source is the code base that Adobe officially contributes to and ensures compatibility for transition to Adobe Commerce.
-This is part of Adobe’s initiative to empower individual developers and foster small businesses who aspire to grow fast.
+This is part of Adobe's initiative to empower individual developers and foster small businesses who aspire to grow fast.

 ## Merchant guides